 - One leg of a 240V multi-wire branch circuit when paired with a handle tie

-- Replacement of a failed BR130 in an existing panel
+- Replacement of a failed BR130 in an existing panel (see our complete BR130 buying guide for sizing and code references)

 Important: Electric dryers, water heaters, and similar 240V appliances require a two-pole breaker (the BR230), not two BR130s.
 Two single-pole breakers cannot legally or safely substitute for a two-pole breaker unless they're tied with a listed handle tie and the circuit is designed for it.